jwuphysics/gnn-linking-lengths/README.md

-# On galaxy environment distance scales (GNNs and linking lengths)
+# Environmental Length Scales and the Galaxy-Halo Connection
+An exploration of galaxy environments using explainable AI and graph neural networks

 ## Data